tanmayuw/ContainerProfiler/Graphing/README.md

 I have created a docker container for graphing.
 It is available as `tanmayuw/cp_graphing:minimal` and `tanmayuw/cp_graphing:latest`.

+##video demonstration
+Here is a video demonstration: https://youtu.be/_LEMn2Xh1tM

 To use that image, you need to pull it first.
 I recommend using `tanmayuw/cp_graphing:minimal` as it is a smaller image:
 ```bash
 docker pull tanmayuw/cp_graphing:minimal